-- When you are using a PIU student computer, it is like using a computer in a coffee shop or an airport. - Keep your email and other login user/password private - Always log out of computer with done.
-PIU is not responsible for a lose of data if a student forgots to logout of the computer. - If you do not, the next person to use the computer may be in your accounts without using a password.
+- When you are using a PIU student computer, it is like using a computer in a coffee shop or an airport. - Keep your email and other login user/password private - Always log out of the computer when done.
+PIU is not responsible for a loss of data if a student forgets to logout off the computer. - If you do not, the next person to use the computer may be in your accounts without using a password.
 Set all browsers to NEVER let the browser save a password. - If you find that someone else forgot to log out, please log out for them.